kaitolegion/MSIS/README.md

 # MSIS
 Marber Student Information System OR M.S.I.S is to manage, store and track the student's related data on a secured environment.
-This system or platform allows the admin to store student's academic records in one place and ensure the only authorized person can access the information.
+This system platform allows the admin to store student's academic records in one place and ensure the only authorized person can access the information.

 ## Login page